Meteor-Community-Packages/meteor-elastic-apm/README.md

 meteor add http mongo-livequery
 ```

-Then somewhere in your server code, Elastic documentation stays that Agent.start should be executed before anything else, and should be at the very top of your code
+Then somewhere in your server code, Elastic documentation says that Agent.start should be executed before anything else, and should be at the very top of your code

 ```js
 import Agent from 'meteor/kschingiz:meteor-elastic-apm';